himoacs/solace_kdb_whitepaper/whitepaper.md

 240
 ```

-As you can see, it is fairly simple to implement an RDB that consumes data from PubSub+ broker instead of directly consuming it from another q process.
-Additionally, we can have more than one process consume the same data.
+As you can see, it is fairly simple to implement an RDB that consumes data from PubSub+ broker instead of directly consuming it from another *q* process.
+Additionally, we can have more than one process consume the same data without changing any existing processes.
 In the next section, we will see how to implement a stats process using the same L1 market data.

 #### Implementing a stats process

 Now that we have an RDB consuming raw market data updates, we would like to build a stats process that takes that raw data and generates some meaningful stats on it.
 The stats will be generated every minute and will only be for US securities.
-Because our publisher (market data simulator) is using a rich hierarchical topic, our stats process can filter on US equities data.
+Because our publisher (market data simulator) is using a rich hierarchical topic, our stats process can filter on US equities data easily.
 Without this feature, we would have to consume market data for all equities and than filter them within our stats process.
 Instead we can same compute resources by subscribing to topic: `EQ/marketData/v1/US/>`.

 To make things more interesting, once the stats are generated every minute, we will publish them to PubSub+ for other downstream processes to consume.
-Additionally, we will consume from a queue instead of subscribing to a topic.
+To make things interesting, we will also consume from a queue instead of subscribing to a topic.
 Let's get started!

 First, we will need to create our queue and map the relevant topic to it: